 |Your dollars make a difference – for people and for wildlife.Funds go directly toward programs that protect livelihoods and save lions.
 For example, our flagship initiative, Living Walls, halts the killing of big cats by eliminating the region’s largest source of human-wildlife conflict, while protecting more than 125,000 head of livestock every night.
 Each Living Wall costs just $500 to install, and saves the lives of two lions every year.|

-The northern Maasai Steppe stretches across 20,000 square kilometers, covered in grassland, Acacia woodland and Commiphora bushland.
+Northern Tanzania includes 30,000 square kilometers of grassland, Acacia woodland and Commiphora bushland.
 Species include the most threatened population of African lions, as well as leopard, cheetah, spotted and striped hyenas, the highly endangered African wild dog, and many herbivores, including a rare southern population of Fringe-eared oryx and a globally significant population of elephants.
 In this semi-arid landscape, the pastoralist Maasai people also depend absolutely upon the availability of water and food for themselves and for the livestock herds that form their economic foundation.

 Despite its size, the Maasai Steppe holds only two small protected areas (Tarangire National Park, 2600 square kilometers; and Lake Manyara National Park, 330 square kilometers).
 Patterns of seasonal rain across the Steppe create a constant movement of prey species in and out of those parks.
 Lions and other predators such as cheetahs, leopards, hyenas and African wild dog rely on the community land outside of these parks for their survival.
 Our programs focus on ensuring that wildlife have the habitat and food resources they need to flourish alongside growing human populations.

 For those born and raised in Northern Tanzania, however, predators are a threat to valuable livestock, particularly when livestock are left in vulnerable situations.
 When livestock are killed by wildlife, the herders retaliate by most often chasing and killing the lions they find.
 Our most successful program, Living Walls, replaces traditional livestock enclosures with fortified corrals, protecting 100% of the livestock that are kept within them.
 We developed this method hand-in-hand with the community.

 |Living Walls||Traditional Enclosures|